 Meet Haley Johnson, an MHS One Health alumna from the Department of Environmental and Global Health.

-The MHS in One Health is a 39-credit degree program that combines courses from various disciplines, offering students a variety of knowledge and training.
+The Master of Health Science in Environmental and Global Health with a Concentration in One Health program is a 39-credit degree program that combines courses from various disciplines, offering students a variety of knowledge and training.
 Students develop their programs based on their academic and career goals, choosing to focus on agricultural impacts, biosecurity, entomology, vectorborne diseases, zoonoses, animal health, food production, pathogen detection and identification, environmental controls and pollution science, and more.
 The curriculum includes 12 credits of core public health courses, 15 credits of one health courses, 9 credits of electives, and 3 credits for our students’ capstone experience.
 Visit here to view more information about the MHS curriculum.

 Funding Your Studies

-Enrolled MHS students who are eligible for in-state tuition will pay regular Florida graduate in-state tuition rates.
-Out-of-state and online MHS students will pay approximately $650 per credit hour plus applicable fees.
+Enrolled campus MHS students will pay regular tuition rates set by the state.
+Online MHS students will pay approximately $650 per credit hour plus applicable fees.
 For estimated costs of attendance please click here.
 For information on funding your studies click here.
-If you are planning to utilize a tuition waiver for this program, please contact the department for more information at firstname.lastname@example.org.
+If you are planning to utilize a tuition waiver for this program, please contact Victoria Houghton at firstname.lastname@example.org.